Who can apply for COVID-19 Funeral Assistance?

 - Proof of funds received from other sources specifically for use toward funeral costs.
 FEMA is not able to duplicate benefits received from burial or funeral insurance, financial assistance received from voluntary agencies, government agencies, or other sources.

 Death Certificate Information

 Certified copies of death certificates for an individual who died in Massachusetts can be obtained from:

 - City and town clerks of the municipality where the decedent died or lived (if in Mass.), or

 - The Massachusetts Department of Public Health's Registry of Vital Records and Statistics (RVRS): https://www.mass.gov/ordering-a-birth-marriage-or-death-certificate

 For more information, email Vital.Recordsrequest@mass.gov or contact the city/town clerk's office where the death occurred or where the decedent resided.

 Fees for certified copies of death records vary, depending on where they are obtained, and may be eligible for reimbursement under this FEMA Funeral Assistance Program.

 Death certificate amendments (corrections)

-For information on Amending a Massachusetts Death Certificate, see: COVID-19 Funeral Assistance Applicants.
-For additional information about amending a death certificate, please contact RVRS at: firstname.lastname@example.org or the city/town clerk's office where the death occurred.
+Learn more about amending a Massachusetts death certificate.
+If you have further questions about amending a death certificate, please contact RVRS at: firstname.lastname@example.org or the city/town clerk's office where the death occurred.
 Fees for amendments vary depending on where they are performed.